Universities and antisemitism: 2023 United States Congress hearing on antisemitism

 With the outbreak of the Gaza war (2023), U.S. universities became a focal point for activism about the Israeli–Palestinian conflict and concomitant concerns about antisemitism.

 In December 2023, the presidents of Harvard, MIT, and UPenn testified in a five-hours long congressional hearing on antisemitism on campuses.
 The hearing resulted from the Department of Education's investigation into campus antisemitic incidents since the October 7th Hamas-led attack on Israel.
 The hearing gained widespread attention after presidents were each asked whether "calling for the genocide of Jews" violated their rules of bullying and harassment.
 During the hearing when Kornbluth, who is Jewish, said she had not heard any calls for genocide, Rep. Elise Stefanik claimed that chants of "Intifada" (Arabic) may be considered a "call for the genocide" of Jewish people.
 Each president replied that the answer at their institution depended on context.

-Following the hearing, President Liz Magill had posted a public apology and later resigned due to pressure from donors and criticism over her testimony.
+Following the hearing, President Liz Magill of the University of Pennsylvania had posted a public apology and later resigned due to pressure from donors and criticism over her testimony.
 Claudine Gay, president of Harvard, responded that it depended on the context, but when "speech crosses into conduct, that violates our policies."
 Some alumni and donors called for Gay to resign and withdrew donations.
 Gay apologized for her remarks in the hearing and Harvard's board chose to keep her in office.
 On 2 January 2024, Gay resigned from the presidency of Harvard, partly due to accusations of plagiarism.

 Additionally, a U.S. House of Representatives committee opened an investigation into the three schools that testified in the hearing.
 Congresswoman Virginia Foxx explained her dedication to exposing antisemitism by paraphrasing Genesis 12:3: "if you bless the Jewish people you will be blessed.
 If you curse the Jewish people you will be cursed.”